elidickinson/PutioJanitor/README.md

 3. Add a new repository secret named `PUTIO_TOKEN` with your put.io OAuth Token
 4. That's it!
 The workflow will run daily at 10:00 UTC (5:00 AM Eastern Time).
 Note it only looks in directories "chill.institute" and "putfirst" by default.

+## How It Works

+The script uses a two thresholds to manage storage: a critical threshold to maintain enough free space for downloads and a "comfort" threshold to try to move files to the Trash ahead of deleting them.

+### Critical Threshold (Default: 6GB)
+- **Purpose**: Ensures minimum free space is always available
+- **Includes trash** in the free space calculation
+- **Action**: Permanently deletes files (not just moving to trash)
+- **Priority**: First cleans old files from trash, then from folders if needed

+### Comfort Threshold (Default: 10GB)
+- **Purpose**: Keeps your active file collection organized
+- **Excludes trash** - only counts non-trash files
+- **Action**: Moves files to trash (not permanent deletion)
+- **Priority**: Runs only after critical threshold is satisfied

+### Example
+In a 100GB account with 98GB in files, 6GB critical threshold, and 10GB comfort threshold:
+1. **Critical cleanup**: Permanently delete ~2GB of files (first from trash, then from folders) to have 6GB free
+2. **Comfort cleanup**: Move ~4GB of remaining files to trash to keep non-trash files below 90GB

 ## Configuration

 All settings can be configured using environment variables: